 The Add Subtag refactoring allows you to add a subtag to a set of XML tags.
-If this refactoring is invoked, subtags matching with requested subtag name will be added to tags with the selected tag name.
+If this refactoring is invoked, subtags matching the requested subtag name will be added to tags with the selected tag name.
 Optionally, the requested subtag may be added only to tags that do not already contain the selected subtag.
 This bulk addition of subtags is useful as XML schemas evolve.

 Adding a subtag